lillyphan/De-Bug/README.md

 \\_______/ \\________|\\______/   \\______/  \\______/
 ```

-### 🕹️ The Premise
+### The Premise

-You aren't just playing a game—you are the error in the system.
-You play as a tiny, wandering bug trapped within a vast, interconnected computer network.
+You play as a tiny, wandering bug trapped within a interconnected computer network.
 To escape the system and reach the next room, you must navigate through complex digital landscapes and interact with a terminal to solve programming challenges.

 Fix the code, jump the gaps, and debug your way to freedom.

 ---

+### About the Game

+We built a 3D platformer/puzzle solving game from scratch in C++ using raylib where levels are fully data-driven through a custom level loader system.
+Rather than hardcoding environments and challenges, the game reads structured text files to dynamically generate platforms, objects, and interactions.
+This makes it easy to design and iterate on levels without have to touch the core code.
+Furthermore, there is a focus on the command line which is implemented by a computer which is accessed by the user to complete challenges and be able to move on to the following levels.

+---

-### 🚀 Features
+### Features

 - **Platforming Mechanics:** Navigate through a series of procedurally inspired digital levels, jumping between floating platforms and navigating terminal hardware.
 - **Terminal-Based Puzzles:** Use an in-game terminal to solve logic and programming-based problems to unlock doors and progress.